 - Pet the Dog: Walter decides to give Jesse the five million he's earned.
 Needless to say, Jesse is distraught afterward.

-- Reluctant Retiree: After three months, and with Marie suggesting that the kids should return home, she pleads with Walter one more time to get out of the meth business, especially with a storage unit full of cash.
+- Reluctant Retiree: After three months, and with Marie suggesting that the kids should return home, Skylar pleads with Walter one more time to get out of the meth business, especially with a storage unit full of cash.
 Walter decides to retire the next day.

 - Soundtrack Dissonance: "Pick Yourself Up" by Nat King Cole, aka a slow dance song, is put over a prison massacre.